 In sum, research the keywords that will draw the right type of clients to your firm.
 Then, incorporate those keywords – and their variations – naturally throughout the content, title tag, meta description, and even the URL.

-Domain Authority and Law Firm SEO
+Domain Authority and SEO for Law Firms

 Your web page is an opportunity to show your readers that you know what you are talking about.
 Not only do you want your readers to know that you are competent in your practice areas, but you also want to prove to Google that you are only citing from reliable, authoritative sources.

 Each piece of content should incorporate external links from very reliable sources.
 If you are citing a study, link to an authoritative source, such as a government page or well-known organization, to support your assertion.
 When incorporating these external links into your content, it is advisable to hyperlink directly to the source using relevant “anchor text.”
 The anchor text is the word or phrase that is highlighted to hyperlink to the external link.
 The anchor text should be relevant to the source you’re linking to, which helps Google assess how helpful and authoritative that link is to your readers.